TheRealZero/TheRealZero.github.io/_posts/2025-04-11_Dont_Call_It_A_Comeback.md

 ### The Summit Difference™️

-Then number of attendees at this conference is capped at `400`.
+The number of attendees at this conference is capped at `400`.
-That's not a typo, I dind't miss a zero, `400`
+That's not a typo, I didn't miss a zero, `400`
 This is a deliberate choice, once intended to keep a smaller more intimate setting.
 You'll have the chance to hear some amazing talks at Summit, put on by some of the smartest cookies in the jar, but where the rubber can really meet the road for you is when you meet the presenter in the hallway between talks, or end up at the same table as them during a meal or while out for some liquid refreshment.

-It's not just the presenters either, your fellow attendees are out in the world making PowerShell micracles happen everyday, and they can't wait to tell you all about it.
+It's not just the presenters either, your fellow attendees are out in the world making PowerShell miracles happen everyday, and they can't wait to tell you all about it.

 You can learn so much at Summit, in a way that just doesn't scale with large crowds.